Perspectives on Paul

 New Perspective on Paul (Christian)

-Gager summarizes the general principles of this school of thought as:
+Gager summarizes the general principles of the New Perspective on Paul as:

 · Paul did not change religions or invent a new religion.

 · Paul did not repudiate the Torah and circumcision.